|23 – 28 inches

 The Cane Corso German Shepherd mix is a dog that doesn’t mess around.
-They might be goofy and friendly with their family, those they consider a part of their pack.
-However, when it comes to outsiders, they will be highly selective on who they deem worthy of hanging out.
+They might be goofy and friendly with their family and those they consider a part of their pack; however, when it comes to outsiders, they will be highly selective on who they deem worthy of hanging out.

 These dogs are brilliant, picking up on training concepts with ease.
 Because they care so much about what their owners think, they are generally incredibly obedient and eager to please.

 Your assurance means more to them than anything else.
 So, they are very likely to listen to you if you tell them the situation is acceptable.
 However, they can be a little stubborn from time to time.

 When it comes to the looks of the German Shepherd and Cane Corso, these hybrids look like very amiable dogs.
 But they can sometimes be a little temperamental with strangers, and they might be selective about who is allowed to have their attention.

 It’s best to inform your company to be a little bit hands-off until the dog is used to them.
 Of course, there are always exceptions to this rule.
 Some dogs in this crossbreed might be silly and outgoing, not really taking an issue with strangers at all.

 Are These Dogs Good for Families?🏡

 The Cane Corso German Shepherd mix can be an outstanding canine selection for families.
 They work equally as well with single owners.
 However, due to their size and energy levels, we do not recommend them for older adults.